MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake-data-adf.md

 ## Prerequisites

-This section describes the prerequisites necessary to ingest exported Common Data Service data<!--To echo the article title.--> with Data Factory.
+This section describes the prerequisites necessary to ingest exported Common Data Service data with Data Factory.

 ### Azure roles

 The user account that's used to sign in to Azure must be a member of the *contributor* or *owner* role, or an *administrator* of the Azure subscription.
 To view the permissions that you have in the subscription, go to the [Azure portal](https://portal.azure.com/), select your username in the upper-right corner, select **...**, and then select **My permissions**.
-If you have access to multiple subscriptions, select the appropriate one<!--Suggested.-->.
+If you have access to multiple subscriptions, select the appropriate one.
 To create and manage child resources for Data Factory in the Azure portal&mdash;including datasets, linked services, pipelines, triggers, and integration runtimes&mdash;you must belong to the *Data Factory Contributor* role at the resource group level or above.

 ### Export to data lake